 Instead of the numbers, we have therefore defined a series from A to BB.
 Since we do not want to skip any letters this time, the distance is 1.
 We did not define a text before or a padding in this case, but a comma and a space after each element.

 The Multi-Sequence mode offers the greatest possible flexibility.
 On the top left, text elements, number sequences and letter sequences can be defined.
 Afterwards they can be added to the elements box on the right side with the button "Add".
 These elements will then be written consecutively as many times as set in the box "Repetitions" under the elements box.
-When clicking on an existing element, it is loaded again into the settings on the left and can be added via the button "Add" or replaced with the button "Replace" with the old selected element.
+When clicking on an existing element, it is loaded again into the settings on the left and can be added via the button "Add" again or replaced with the button "Replace" with the old selected element after editing.

 In our example, we have defined six different elements, which contain all element types: an ascending letter sequence in the first place, an ascending number sequence with three decimal places and an increase of 1/3 in the middle, and a descending number sequence with one decimal place at the end.